TheBestTvarynka/tbt/content/posts/draw-tree-using-reingold-tilford-algorithm/index.md

 - <mark>Siblings</mark> are all nodes that share the same parent node.
   I do not often see someone use this term, so I decided to clarify it.
 - <mark>Sub-tree</mark> of the node is all descendants including the node itself.
-  For example, subtree for node 10 is a tree of nodes 10, 7, 8, 9.
+  For example, sub-tree for node 10 is a tree of nodes 10, 7, 8, 9.
 - The Reingold-Tilford Algorithm uses a [depth-first tree traversal](https://en.wikipedia.org/wiki/Depth-first_search).
   On the picture above, you can see in what order coordinates will be assigned.
   It is important to have determined siblings order.